1. THE GLASGOW SCHOOL OF ART, GLASGOW, SCOTLAND

 I have been Exhibitions Director at The Glasgow School of Art since 2009, curating a year-round public programme that works with contemporary artists, designers and architects from the UK and abroad, as well as interacting with teaching and research activities and developing creative opportunities with staff and students.

-Early Twentieth century women filmmakers and photographers in Scotland, City Art Centre, Edinburgh (Nov 2022-Feb 2023)
+Glean: Early Twentieth century women filmmakers and photographers in Scotland, City Art Centre, Edinburgh (12 Nov 2022-12 March 2023)

 ambi: Rabiya Choudhry, Raisa Kabir, Fiona Jardine, Hanneline Visnes (7-29 May 2021), CCA, Glasgow